mouadzaidi10/product-management-system/README.md

 ## Architecture

-This system follows the MVC architecture and uses the following key components:
+This system follows the MVC architecture and uses the **Strategy Pattern** to handle multiple data sources efficiently:

-- Product Model: Handles the ```products``` table, where product details (name, SKU, price, etc.) are stored.
+- **Product Model**: Handles the `products` table, where product details (name, SKU, price, etc.) are stored.
-- ProductVariation Model: Handles the ```product_variations``` table, which stores product variations like color, size, quantity, etc.
+- **ProductVariation Model**: Handles the `product_variations` table, which stores product variations like color, size, quantity, etc.
-- ImportProducts Command: A custom Artisan command responsible for importing products from the CSV and external API, and soft deleting outdated products.
+- **ImportProducts Command**: A custom Artisan command responsible for importing products from multiple sources dynamically.
+- **Strategy Pattern**: Ensures easy extension for new import sources with minimal code changes.
-- Database Migrations: Define the structure for the ```products``` and ```product_variations``` tables.
+- **Database Migrations**: Define the structure for the `products` and `product_variations` tables.

 ## License